WDI-SEA/react-development-course-materials/04-APIs and Heroku/08-film-project-part4.md

 Now, you need to determine if there is a film to render or not.

-To do this, you just need to check if there's an `id` property on the `film` prop passed in to `FilmDetail`.
+To do this, you just need to check if there's an `id` property on the `film` prop passed to `FilmDetail`.
-- If not, you want to render the empty case you added in the last step.
+- If there isn't, you want to render the empty case you added in the last step.
-- Otherwise, you have a film to show, so you want to present the film details markup (don't copy this over yet):
+- If there is, you have a film to show, so you want to present the film details markup (don't copy this over yet):

 ```html
 <div className="film-detail is-hydrated">